-By the time Austin was four months old, our dreams of sweet connection were beginning to become reality.
+By the time Austin was four months old, our dreams of a sweet connection were beginning to become reality.
 “Let’s all kiss him together, Mom!” exclaimed Lynnea.
 Our whole family bent down to kiss little Austin.
 “He’s goo-ing at me, Mom, he’s goo-ing at me!”
 She beamed with joy.

 Welcoming an older child through adoption

-Before the girls arrived…
+Before the children arrived…

-- After reading numerous books on the topic, and taking more than one recommended webinar about preparing siblings for adoption, we did our best to explain to our four older children (ages 10 to 16) what might happen when their new little sisters arrived.
+- After reading numerous books on the topic and taking more than one recommended webinar about preparing siblings for adoption, we did our best to explain to our four older children (ages 10 to 16) what might happen when their new little sisters arrived.

 After the girls arrived…

 Grace.
 Grace.
 And more grace.
 Learning about all the challenges ahead of us took on a new feel when those challenges became a reality.
 Once the excitement of the airport arrival wore off, it was necessary to “check in” frequently with each of the four big siblings as much as possible:

 - We would individually ask each of the kids how they felt about everything and made sure to validate their feelings and frustrations.
 This strengthened open lines of communication.